Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Experiments

 To validate the proposed framework in a domain characterized by high data heterogeneity and stringent privacy regulations, we simulate a data market using inpatient case-mix records from the Maryland Health Services Cost Review Commission (HSCRC\footnote{https://hscrc.maryland.gov}).
 The healthcare sector presents a paradigmatic example of the ``value-privacy dilemma.''
 While hospitals possess vast repositories of patient data that could theoretically enhance peer institutions' predictive models, these datasets are siloed due to privacy risks (the Health Insurance Portability and Accountability Act of 1996 (HIPAA)\footnote{https://www.hhs.gov/hipaa}) and competitive concerns.
 Furthermore, because hospitals differ substantially in patient demographics, comorbidity profiles, and care practices, the external validity of any single dataset is uncertain.
 A blind acquisition of external data creates significant adverse selection risks, where a buyer might purchase data that fails to improve their model's performance.

-We operationalize the market simulation using the HSCRC dataset, which contains 1.29 million inpatient discharge records across 54 hospitals.
+We operationalize the market simulation using the HSCRC dataset, which contains the complete 1.29 million inpatient discharge records across 54 hospitals in Maryland from 2016-2025.
 Each record includes rich clinical features, including varying diagnosis codes\footnote{We followed the International Classification of Diseases, 10th version (ICD-10: \url{https://www.icd10data.com/ICD10CM/Codes})}, utilization metrics (length of stay), and severity indices.
 We employ a feature encoder that maps these records into a 5,273-dimensional sparse vector space.

 The market consists of two distinct agents, defined as follows: